j-corp-25/W7D1/notes.md

 create a new instanc eofa user try to save the user in the satabase
 - user needs password_digest and session_token

+we are going to use resource :session , only new create

+how do we long a suer

+a user is logged in if
+user.session_token == session[:session_token]

+cookies stores the session token on the browser so the server knows who it is